 As the name suggests, this festival is made for wine lovers.
 The festival takes place over a weekend in mid-September in the beautiful town of Franschhoek in the middle of the Cape Winelands.
 Wine tastings, wine pairings, vineyard and cellar tours, and barrel tastings are all happening and all definitely worthwhile experiences, with few places in Africa having such a wide variety of wines to enjoy in a such a beautifully scenic and tranquil town.

 Another festival taking place in the vibrant Cape Winelands, only this one’s focus shifts from wine to chocolate.
-The town of Stellenbosch plays host to this event at the beginning of September, with chocolatiers from throughout the region assembling here to showcase anything from chocolate truffles worthy of a place at an art exhibition, to quirky pairings of chocolate with unsuspecting savoury foods.
+The town of Stellenbosch plays host to this event at the beginning of September, with chocolatiers from throughout the region assembling here to showcase anything from chocolate truffles worthy of a place at an art exhibition, to quirky pairings of chocolate with unsuspecting savory foods.
 There are also supervision areas where the children can play while you enjoy yourself, in keeping with the idea of making the festival as family-compatible as possible.

 Lastly, we have another vibrant festival in the town of Stellenbosch– the South African Cheese Festival and Exhibition, hosted between the 25th and 27th of April this year.
 The best local cheese makers will no doubt have their creations on display here, though international brands have also joined their ranks in recent years.
 This year will be the 19th edition of this event with over 30 000 visitors and 170 exhibitors attending, making it one of the largest of its kind in the region and just the place to explore niche cheeses and fine wine and cheese pairings.